mlg-blog/mlg-blog.github.io/_posts/2021-03-31-what-keeps-a-bayesian-awake-at-night-part-2.md

 [^6]: [Savage's (1962)](https://doi.org/10.2307/2281641) comment on personal probability that was reproduced at the start of this post captures this sentiment well.

-[^7]: Andrew Gelman and David MacKay discuss this issue [here](https://statmodeling.stat.columbia.edu/2011/12/04/david-mackay-and-occams-razor/).
+[^7]: Andrew Gelman and David MacKay discuss this issue [here](https://statmodeling.stat.columbia.edu/2011/12/04/david-mackay-and-occams-razor/) and [here](https://statmodeling.stat.columbia.edu/2011/06/09/difficulties_wi/).

 [^8]: See also [this great answer](https://stats.stackexchange.com/a/279798) by Peter Grünwald on StackExchange.